telerik/blazor-docs/troubleshooting/nuget-feed.md

 This error means that version `3.6.1` is outside the subscription period of your license.

 To solve the issue, use a different version or ask the license holder at your company to assign you another license that includes the desired product version.

+## Unable to Resolve Package due to PackageSourceMapping

+Incorrect package source mapping can result in errors similar to:

+`NU1100 Unable to resolve 'Telerik... (>= ...)' for 'net...'.
+PackageSourceMapping is enabled, the following source(s) were not considered: ...`

+The solution is to check the **Package Source Mapping** settings in Visual Studio, or [review all applicable `NuGet.Config` files](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#config-file-locations-and-uses) on the machine.
+Then, [adjust the package source mapping configuration]({%slug installation/nuget%}#package-source-mapping).

 ## See Also